OlivierLD/raspberry-coffee/NMEA.multiplexer/examples.md

 ##### Further: IoT

-Now the Weather Station is being read, we could forward its data somewhere else, likme on an IoT server.
+Now the Weather Station is being read, we could forward its data somewhere else, like on an IoT server.

 ###### Summary
 From the `RasPISamples` directory, on its own machine (or not...), use `weather.menu`:
 ```javascript